ahw/vim-hooks/README.md

 how about when you need to minify and closure-compile your JavaScript?
 And compile and minify your Sass files?
 And you're working off a remote server?
 And you'd really like to see the results updated in more than just Chrome?
-All of that is now possible, and I have to say, I it's pretty awesome.
+All of that is now possible, and I have to say, it's pretty awesome.

 ### Recompile Sass files on save
 This shows an example working tree and the contents of a two-line shell script,